nkrumahthis/assorted-jollof/README.md

 AssortedJollof is a repo of one same basic REST api server.
 Rewritten in 5 languages.

-The 5 languages are going to be typescript, go, python, php and rust.
+The 6 languages are going to be typescript, go, python, php, java and rust.

 The server will persist and read relational data to/from a mysqlite3 database.